ansys/pydynamicreporting/doc/source/userguide/index.rst

-The template editor in Ansys Dynamic Reporting contains a feature for exporting a Python script to create report templates on the connected server with all their settings and properties and then pushing these report templates to a new server.
+The template editor in Ansys Dynamic Reporting contains a feature for exporting a Python script to create report templates on the connected server with all their settings and properties and push these report templates to a new server.
-This script uses the low-level API for Ansys Dynamic Reporting, which was available before PyDynamicReporting.
+This script uses the low-level API for Ansys Dynamic Reporting that preceded PyDynamicReporting.

 A legacy script starts with these lines of code: